dmd-program/dmd-300-sp17/project-1.md

    - Member names and bios that include relevant interests, skills, and capabilities.
  3. **Summary**
    - Concept statement: Brief description of topic or design challenge and how it will be approached in a concise opening sentence or paragraph.
+   - Find a quote that relates to the project
    - Add details including the project's context, outstanding issues, and goals.
 Include aspects of how the topic is interesting, important, or novel, and how you (the team) arrived at these conclusions. what contributions does the project make or intend to make?
 Does it reimagine, reframe, refactor, re-contextualize, or otherwise perform remix or invention?
  4. **Design process overview**
    - Timeline of events
    - List methods used with brief descriptions
    - Anticipated outcomes of each step
- 5. **Design analysis**
+ 5. **Outcomes**
    - Analyze and deconstruct the issue using [form and context analysis](https://www.core77.com/posts/69273/Book-Review-Notes-on-the-Synthesis-of-Form).
    - [Identify forces that impact form](https://vimeo.com/10875362)
    - Are there any ethical considerations?
-   - Include figures and diagrams of these relationships
+   - Include figures and diagrams of conceptual relationships
-   - Describe media used for digital production.
+   - Describe media used in digital production.
 For example, print, web, info-graphics, game/interactive, animation, video/film, audio/sound, physical installation, etc.
- 6. **Outcomes documentation**
-   - Include any descriptions and media to describe the project.
  7. **Lessons learned**
    - Assess how well the design process worked.
 What might be done to improve upon it or mitigate issues?
 All team members should candidly provide any issues they experienced or observed.
 These issues could include: Availability of team members, feeling of meaningful or equal contribution, types of design exercises used, role assignments, etc.
  8. **Bibliography**